My ECO STORIES with AW Hainsworth

 Research, investigate and stay close to your suppliers, understand who they are and how they work, ensure that your principles are aligned, ensure that your intentions and messaging are clear and authentic and that there is no hidden greenwashing in your supply chain that can undermine you should it come to light.
 Stay true to your beliefs, don't compromise on your standards, and ensure you know your target customer inside out!

 What is your hope for the future of fashion and textiles?

-We support the Slow Fashion movement, we believe that it is about the entire supply chain, from fibre to consumer, making the conscious decision to design, manufacture and consume fashion in a manner that connects environmental, ethical, and social responsibility and results in beautiful well-made garments that last.
-Garments that bring true pleasure through their quality and thoughtful manufacture, that remain in wardrobes as perfectly wearable for generations.
+We support the Slow Fashion movement, which is about the entire supply chain, from fibre to consumer, making the conscious decision to design, manufacture and consume fashion in a manner that connects environmental, ethical, and social responsibility and results in beautiful, well-made garments that last.
+Garments that bring true pleasure through their quality and thoughtful manufacture that remain in wardrobes as perfectly wearable for generations.

-It is our hope that these principles become widely understood and are adopted throughout the industry and with consumers.
+We hope these principles become widely understood and adopted throughout the industry and by consumers.